 - This is the longest period of consecutive OVERALL job growth since this number has been recorded (back to 1939).

-Are more people unemployed now than when Obama took office in January 2009?
+Are more people unemployed at the end of the Obama Presidency than when Obama took office in January 2009?

 *What's the difference between "net" and "gross" jobs gained and lost?